ryash072007/HackCheck-API/README.md

 14. Endpoint to get leaderboard - Just team name and points in decreasing order [DONE] [with through point 10]
 15. Ability to pause/reset/edit the time left
 16. Delete teams [DONE]
-17. 4 Test input and output add to the question
+17. 4 Test input and output add to the question [DONE]
-18. Verify only 4 test in/out are saved for Question and 3 sample in/out when creating the question
+18. Verify only 4 test in/out are saved for Question and 3 sample in/out when creating the question [DONE]
 19. Save which tests the user's answer failed
 20. View logs to filter through all the data and see bs (this gonna be ehhh)
 21. Export results